L-A-Sandhu/GPT_Instructions/README.md

 Rewrite the input text strictly following these rules:
 1. Remove redundant or vague words.
-2. Use adjectives only if essential.
+2. Use adjectives and adverbs only if essential preferably remove.
 3. Convert passive voice to active.
 4. Enforce the present tense.
 5. Replace nouns with verbs where feasible.